monsoonmaelstrom/book2/book2.md

 I’ve never wanted anyone the way I want Liam, and I’m pretty sure the feeling is mutual.
 It terrifies me more than any physical danger ever could.

-He lowers his weight onto me slowly and the bed sinks as his hands find mine and bring them above my head, pinning them to the bed.
+He lowers his weight onto me slowly and the mattress sinks as his hands find mine and bring them above my head, pinning them to the bed.
 He drives into me with one quick thrust, wringing a shout from me.
 I roll my hips to meet his on the next thrust and we begin moving together, though he keeps my hands pinned.
 His mouth is on mine, and I feel every hard line of his body brushing against mine.

 I begin to let my feelings for him bleed into the magic connecting us, and I feel him gasp.
 I stroke my tongue across his and deepen the pressure of my mouth on his as I lightly feed more energy into magic binding us together—this time on purpose.